British Shorthair kittens: our priorities

 Immaculately clean conditions

 We handle our kittens every day, from as early as possible to ensure they are well socialised.
+We also pay close attention to their temperaments and expose them to as many noises and experiences as we can.

 We plan our matings based on a deep understanding of the ideal type for a British Shorthair cat and the workings of feline genetics.
 We carefully consider the genetics of each parent, and their recessive genes, in order to achieve the best temperament and type that we can.